 Imagine you are taking a business trip to one of your company’s offices.
 The office is located far away from your own location, so you would pre-book a hotel to rest.
 You choose a hotel by viewing the price, quality, and other requirements to support your needs.
 You plan to stay there for a few days until you will be on your way again.
-This is the same with desk hoteling.
+This is the same principle with desk hoteling.

 Just like a hotel booking, desk hoteling is when you turn your office facilities into bookable resources, that your employees can book in advance.
 Thereby, ensuring that your employees are guaranteed optimal working conditions, that your teams have an overview of who is in the office, while simultaneously making sure employees are having a pleasant experience when they are in the office.

-Desk hoteling is the pre-booking of office desks based upon defined criteria.
+Desk hoteling is the pre-booking of office desks based on defined criteria.
 This allows employees to have the freedom to pick their desks at certain time intervals, just like if you would book a hotel - allowing employees to adopt a hybrid work style.
 Each organization might have its own pre-defined criteria for employees to book desks such as Quiet desks, desks with a view, video-conference desks, etc.

 Example of desk hoteling: